core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * In constrained environments such as low-power, lossy networks (LLNs), the server should only support multicast notifications for resources that are small.
 Following related guidelines from {{Section 3.6 of I-D.ietf-core-groupcomm-bis}}, this can consist, for example, in having the payload of multicast notifications as limited to approximately 5% of the IP Maximum Transmit Unit (MTU) size, so that it fits into a single link-layer frame in case IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) (see {{Section 4 of RFC4944}}) is used.

 * The server SHOULD provide multicast notifications with the smallest possible IP multicast scope that fulfills the application needs.
 For example, following related guidelines from {{Section 3.6 of I-D.ietf-core-groupcomm-bis}}, site-local scope is always preferred over global scope IP multicast, if this fulfills the application needs.
 Similarly, realm-local scope is always preferred over site-local scope, if this fulfills the application needs.
+Ultimately, the server administrator is expected to explicitly configure the most appropriate IP multicast scope to use.

 * Following related guidelines from {{Section 4.5.1 of RFC7641}}, the server SHOULD NOT send more than one multicast notification every 3 seconds, and SHOULD use an even less aggressive rate when possible (see also {{Section 3.1.2 of RFC8085}}).
 The transmission rate of multicast notifications should also take into account the avoidance of a possible "broadcast storm" problem {{MOBICOM99}}.
 This prevents a following, considerable increase of the channel load, whose origin would be likely attributed to a router rather than the server.